Skip to article frontmatterSkip to article content

 Legendre basis functions

-• Another option for Dirichlet boundary conditions, we can use the Chebyshev basis functions, which are a set of functions that vanish or approach constant values at the boundary
+Another option for Dirichlet boundary conditions, are the Legendre basis functions, which are a set of functions that vanish or approach constant values at the boundary.
+The Legendre basis functions are a set of orthogonal functions that are defined on the interval [1,1][-1, 1].
+They are defined recursively as

 P0(x)=1P_0(x) = 1